meltyourface/blank/posts/Ravens/Raven-Symbolism-Journey-through-Mythology-Literature-and-Esotericism/index.md

 Week 3: Ravens in Literature and Art

-Objective: Analyze the appearances and symbolism of ravens in literature, poetry, and visual arts.
+**Objective**: Analyze the appearances and symbolism of ravens in literature, poetry, and visual arts.

 - Presentation on famous literary raven representations: Edgar Allan Poe's "The Raven," "Game of Thrones," etc.
 - Creative writing prompt: compose a short story, poem, or scene featuring a raven with symbolic significance.